Planning Your Park

 ORGANIZING EXPERTISE

-Getting the right advice at the outset of a project can make a real difference to your park project.
+Getting the right advice at the outset of a project can make a real difference.
 Once you have a vision in place, or even before you commit, gathering feedback from different groups can help you identify opportunities and challenges early on.

 Technical experts